rutikdevops/DevOps-Project-10/README.md

 - Step 8 — Access the Real World Application
 - Step 9 — Terminate the AWS EC2 Instance

-- Now, lets get started and dig deeper into each of these steps :-

-# Step 1 — Launch an AWS T2 Large Instance.
+# Step 1 :-
+-  Launch an AWS T2 Large Instance.
 Use the image as Ubuntu.
 You can create a new key pair or use an existing one.
 Enable HTTP and HTTPS settings in the Security Group.

-# Step 2 — Install Jenkins, Docker and Trivy
+# Step 2 :-
+- Install Jenkins, Docker and Trivy

 - 2A — To Install Jenkins
 Connect to your console, and enter these commands to Install Jenkins